 - Performance anxiety

-- Sex after assault or abuse
+- Sex / touch after assault

 - Anorgasmia (inability to orgasm)